Stetson Undergraduate Research Experience

 Applicants must select a faculty member to serve as a research mentor to help supervise the proposed research project.
 The summer research internship positions will be selected on a competitive basis.
 Students in the College of Arts and Sciences, the School of Business Administration and the School of Music are invited to apply.
-Eligible students must have at least sophomore standing as of the spring 2014 semester and not be graduating until after fall 2014.
+Eligible students must have at least sophomore standing as of the spring 2015 semester and attend Stetson at least through fall 2015.

-The program provides a $2,000 stipend for research initiated over the eight-week summer session starting on May 14, 2014 and ending July 25, 2014.
-Students may also apply for up to $500 for research-related expenses (e.g., travel to the Folger Shakespeare Library) and for up to $500 for travel to an appropriate professional meeting to present research results.
+The program provides a $2,000 stipend for research initiated over the eight-week summer session starting on May 13, 2015 and ending July 28, 2015.
+Students may also apply for up to $500 for travel to an appropriate professional meeting to present research results.
 Students may also apply for free, optional summer housing on campus.

 - Each student will work closely with a faculty mentor on a research project on a full-time basis.
 This precludes taking courses in the summer session.
 SURE does not carry academic credit, and as such cannot solely be used to fulfill the senior research requirement in the College of Arts and Sciences.
 However, additional research which builds and extends on work done during SURE is permissible as the senior research topic.

 - Each student is required to prepare a poster or oral presentation summarizing their research for their home department(s).